 Step 6.
 What approaches are needed to catalyse the solutions?

-This will very much depend on what you are interested in and what needs to happen to achieve an outcome.
-How does change happen?
+The big question here is ‘how does change happen?’
 There is no one ‘right’ approach or silver bullet here.
 You might decide that before you can really have an impact on an issue, more scientific research is required, or the capacity of community groups to address the issue needs to be enhanced.
-Sometimes all approaches need to be funded at particular times in the life of an issue.
+Sometimes approaches need to be funded at particular times in the life of an issue.

 Alternatively, you could specialise in a particular funding approach.
 For example, you might decide that advocacy is the most important way of addressing environmental issues, or that you would like to deal with dual issues by funding Indigenous land and sea management.